percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

    $ xtrabackup --prepare --target-dir=/data/backup

-There are no ``--keyring-vault...``,``--keyring-file...``, or ``--component-keyring-file-config`` options here, because |xtrabackup| does not talk to the keyring in this case.
+There are no ``--keyring-vault...``,``--keyring-file...``, or ``--component-keyring-file-config`` options here, because *Percona XtraBackup* does not talk to the keyring in this case.

 .. rubric:: Restoring the Backup with a Generated Key